 If you are looking for quick and simple recipes to surprise your spouse you can start from this page.
 Most of the recipes here would take between forty to sixty minutes to prepare.
-If you can’t find the ingredients in your location, you can purchase from our online store, We ship freshly dried Nigerian food stuff and ingredients to 15 countries.

 Here is the three most simple Nigerian recipes that I know you could do in less than one hour.
 These foods are considered easy to make because they are easy to make and the ingredients used in making them are very easy to find too.

-I am talking about simple Nigerian recipes that you could make no matter where u are located in the world, I learned that tomato recipes will always fall in this category simply because they are easy to find.
+I am talking about simple Nigerian recipes that you could make no matter where u are in the world; I learned that tomato recipes will always fall in this category simply because they are easy to find.
 Do you have Tomato in your location?
 You can get back to me via the comment link below.

 The Ingredients for making jollof rice includes; tomato, meat (chicken, turkey, beef or even fish), onions, stock cubes, salt, pepper and a few other Nigerian ingredients.
 Personally, I like to make jollof rice with chicken or fish.
 I have a video for this recipe on the main page.

 Like I stated initially, this recipe is easy and jollof rice is one of the easiest Nigerian foods because we could find all the required ingredients at every part of the world and almost every Nigerian would delightfully accept a well made plate of jollof rice and chicken.